 Basic Affordable Housing Eligibility Criteria

-In order to live in MHB's housing, an applicant and family members must show that they meet the basic eligibility criteria regarding age, income and citizenship status.
+In order to live in MHA's housing, an applicant and family members must show that they meet the basic eligibility criteria regarding age, income and citizenship status.
 Family members must also meet the suitability requirements which consists of background information related to previous tenancies, debts, and criminal history.
-When an applicant satisfies the eligibility and suitability requirements, the applicant may be assisted by MHB according to its waiting list requirements and subject to unit availability.
+When an applicant satisfies the eligibility and suitability requirements, the applicant may be assisted by MHA according to its waiting list requirements and subject to unit availability.

 1 - Age